 1. Iguanas come in many different colors!
 Common colors include green, black, and red.
 Some iguanas can even change color depending on their mood or the temperature of their surroundings.

 2. Iguanas can grow to be quite large!
-The average adult iguana is about 6-7 feet long, although some have been known to grow up to 10 feet in length.
+The average adult iguanas are about 6-7 feet long, although some have been known to grow up to 10 feet in length.

 3. Iguanas are excellent swimmers!
 In the wild, they often live near water sources like rivers and lakes, and are known to enjoy taking a dip from time to time.